Teach Me

 • Develop a love of learning: Cultivate curiosity about the world around you and a desire to learn new things, whether reading books, taking classes or trying new hobbies.

-• Practice, practice, practice: Whether learning a new skill at work or kicking a soccer ball, practice is important to improving.
+• Practice, practice, practice: Whether learning a new skill at work or kicking a soccer ball, deliberate practice is important to improving.
 Don’t get upset if you don’t see results right away – keep practicing and you’ll get better over time.

 • Set flexible goals and take action: Set small, realistic goals for yourself but remain flexible in your approach.
 Break down larger goals into smaller, manageable steps and be willing to adapt and adjust your plans as needed.
 Take consistent action towards achieving your goals, and celebrate each milestone along the way.